elbb/bb-yocto-builder/README.md

 these point to the resources defined in dobi.yaml the separation between meta.yaml and dobi.yaml is necessary to integrate the building block into another building block via dobi.

+version informations are generated automatically from git history by using gitversion (<https://github.com/elbb/bb-gitversion>).

 # What is embedded linux building blocks

 embedded linux building block's is a project to create reusable and